"How Can My Church Get Involved": Diocesan Military Ministry

 If you are interested in starting a Military Ministry program at your church, the Military Ministry Toolkit is an invaluable resource.
 You can access the toolkit online or request a hard copy be sent to you through the diocesan office.
 The toolkit contains everything your congregation needs to begin or expand a Military Ministry.
 Ideas for ministry can be as simple as adding military members to your prayer list or as involved as organizing community drives for durable medical equipment to support Project Mend.
 There is so much opportunity in the Military Ministry field that every church will find a place appropriate for them.

-Facebook group, the Episcopal Diocese of West Texas Military Ministry, which provides helpful resources, event notifications, and the opportunity to highlight what’s happening throughout the diocese.
+Military Ministry has a Facebook group, the Episcopal Diocese of West Texas Military Ministry, which provides helpful resources, event notifications, and the opportunity to highlight what’s happening throughout the diocese.

 Our diocese also provides amazing opportunities for respite and adventure to our military and their families, through our Diocesan Camping Program.
 Military members and their families can attend all of our camps, Camp Capers in Waring, Texas, Mustang Island Family Camp, located on the Texas Gulf Coast, and Duncan Park, in Ward, Colorado free of charge.
 These inspirational opportunities are funded through grants and generous donors throughout our diocese.